 In this Summer Caprese Salad Recipe, garden tomatoes are sliced and topped with fresh mozzarella, basil and drizzled with olive oil and balsamic glaze.
-Flakey sea salt and freshly ground black pepper add to the flavor while lending bits of texture.
+Served sprinkled with flakey sea salt and freshly ground black pepper which adds flavor while lending bits of texture.

 Caprese is the epitome of summer.